petermichaux/maria/README.md

 See [http://peter.michaux.ca/downloads/maria/](http://peter.michaux.ca/downloads/maria/?C=M;O=D)

-`maria.js` contains all the Maria source files concatenated together.
-This is a good file to use during the development of your application.
+There are several different built files from which to choose:

+`maria.js` the main release of the framework.
+If in doubt, use this file.

 `maria-min.js` contains the same code as `maria.js` but `maria-min.js` has been minified to remove whitespace and code comments.
 This is a good file to serve in production.

+`maria-debug.js` contains additional code that is stripped when creating `maria.js`.
+This additional code points developers to potential problems with more informative console logging. `maria-debug.js` is a good file to use during development.

 `maria-amd.js` contains the same code as `maria.js` but it is wrapped in an AMD module definition that returns the `maria` object.

+`maria-amd-debug.js` similar to `maria-debug.js` but for developers in the AMD world.

 Install via Bower with ```bower install maria```